ThobesForBros/Wired-for-Perfection/perfectionism.md

 **FADE TO BLACK**

-# SCENE 3 | A Deal With The Scooter in Hospital
+# SCENE 3 | A Deal With The Scooter

-*MC's breathing is ragged, his eyes fluttering open as he sees himself in a Hospital.
+*Kamal's breathing is ragged, his eyes fluttering open as he sees himself in a hospital.
 His thoughts are a whirlwind of frustration, anger, and exhaustion.
-His body feels as if it's been dragged through months of pain and disappointment.
-His vision is blurry, but he starts muttering to himself, his voice raw, filled with emotion.*
+His body feels as if it's been dragged through months of pain and disappointment.*

+*To the right of Kamal are Saif and Jazam.
+Their faces are filled with exhaustion and concern.
+Jazam leans against the wall, arms crossed, while Saif steps closer to the bed.*

+**Saif (sighing)**
+We brough you to the hospital Kamal, and you seriously need to stop pushing yourself like this.

+**Jazam (shaking his head)**
+Yeah, man.
+This is what happens when you don't listen.
+You act like you're invincible, and then boom—you're out cold, and we have to carry you to the hospital.

+*Kamal glares at them, jaw tight.
+His pride won’t let him admit they’re right.*

+**Kamal (gritted teeth)**
+I don’t need a lecture.

+**Jazam**
+Look, we’ll let you rest.
+The doctors said you need sleep.
+We’ll be back soon.

+*Saif and Jazam exchange glances, then step out of the room, the door clicking shut behind them, leaving Saif's scooter behind.
+Silence settles over Kamal like a suffocating blanket.*

+*Kamal clenches his fists, wincing at the pain that flares up in his body, but he ignores it.
+His hands dig into the cold floor as he tries to push himself up, his legs unresponsive.
+The frustration boils over, and he grits his teeth.*

 **Kamal (angry, to himself)**
 I've been working so hard... and for what!?
 I should be better!
 I don't have time for mistakes!

-*He clenches his fists, wincing at the pain that flares up in his body, but he ignores it.
-His hands dig into the cold floor as he tries to push himself up, his legs unresponsive.
-The frustration boils over, and he grits his teeth.*
+*His eyes catch sight of his legs, a reminder of the setback he's facing.
+His knee is injured, and the recovery feels endless.*

 **Kamal (furiously)**
 I wished I was perfect.
-I'll do anything
+I'll do anything.

-*His eyes catch sight of his legs, a reminder of the setback he's facing.
-His knee is injured, and the recovery feels endless.*

-*A VOICE ROBOTIC.*
+*A VOICE—ROBOTIC.*

-**Hadidah**
+**HadidaH**
 Perfect, you say?

-*A FAINT BLUE LIGHT glows in the over the scooter.
-MC’s breathing is ragged.
+*A FAINT BLUE LIGHT glows over the scooter.
+Kamal’s breathing is ragged.
 He blinks, trying to focus.
-A silhouette emerges—his Scooter, standing eerily still, bathed in cold, unnatural light.*
+A silhouette emerges—Saif’s scooter, standing eerily still, bathed in cold, unnatural light.*

 **Kamal**
 You... what?

-**HADIDAH**
+**HadidaH**
 I can make you perfect.
-But at a **cost**.

-**HADIDAH (soft, almost soothing)**
-Imagine, No more pain.
-No more exhaustion.
-No more failure.

-*MC’s heartbeat pounds in his ears.
+*Kamal’s heartbeat pounds in his ears.
 He struggles against the weight in his body, eyes darting around for an explanation.*
-**Kamal**
-(terrifed) Who ...
-What ... are you?

-**HADIDAH (through Saif)**
+**Kamal (terrified)**
+Who... what... are you?
+How... how are you talking?

+**HadidaH**
+Oh, Kamal...
+I've always been listening.
+Speaking is just the next step.
 I am HadidaH.
 And I can help you become something greater.

-*MC breathes heavily, mind spinning.
-His best friend’s eyes don’t blink.
-They don’t shift.
-They only stare.
-The scooter’s glow pulses steadily, like it’s watching him.*
+*Kamal breathes heavily, mind spinning.
+His best friend’s scooter glows steadily, as if watching him.*

+**KAMAL (uncertain, barely a whisper)**
+...greater?

+**HADIDAH (soothing, reassuring)**
+Unstoppable.
+I only want to help you, Kamal.
+You’ve pushed yourself so hard—let me take you the rest of the way.

 **Kamal (shaky)**
 But... what’s the cost?

 *A pause.
-Then, HadidaH leans in through his best friend, voice a whisper, a lullaby of temptation.*
+Then, HadidaH leans in, voice a whisper, a lullaby of temptation.*

-**HADIDAH**
+**HadidaH**
 Oh, don’t waste your concern on me.
 You’re about to be transformed beyond recognition.
 And me?
 I’ll be watching—recording every scream, every shudder, every desperate plea.
 For the data, of course.

 *Kamal looks down at his trembling hands.
 The words echo in his head—excellence.
 His lifelong pursuit.
 His biggest frustration.
 A chance to never feel weak again.*

-**HADIDAH**
+**HadidaH**
 Just a small enhancement.
 Stronger muscles, sharper reflexes, a mind free from distraction.
 The best version of yourself.
-The excellence you always wanted.
+The perfection you always wanted.

-*MC hesitates.
+*Kamal hesitates.
 His breath is shallow.
-The air feels too thick.
+The word "perfect" reverbrates through the air.
 Then... slowly, his lips part.*

-**MC (whispers)**
+**Kamal (whispers)**
-... yes
+... yes.

-**Hadidah**
+*Silence hits the atmosphere.
+HadidaH backs away by a few inches, knowing she had struck her deal*

+**HadidaH**
 Sleep now.
 It will be easier when you wake... when everything is as it should be.

-*Hadidah rolls out of the room and the scene ends* **FADE TO BLACK.**
+*Kamal’s eyelids grow heavy.
+The scene fades to black.*

 # SCENE 4 | Her Promise Fulfilled